microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

 11. Pipeline is now ready to run and extract the data from MGDC to lake house.
     -![](Images/11.png)

-12. Once pipeline is succesful you will see the data in Sites and Permissions tables in lakehouse.
+12. Once pipeline is succesful you will see the data in Sites,Files and Files_Aggs tables in lakehouse.
-    - You will see 2 staging tables and 2 final tablesin lake house that contains the data for Sites and Permissions.
+    - You will see 2 staging tables and 3 final tables in lake house that contains the data for Sites(2) and Files(3).
     -![](Images/12.png)

 ## **PBI report template**